upbound/docs/content/core-concepts/providers.md

 ## Upbound Marketplace

 The Upbound Marketplace is the central repository for provider information.
-At this point, it's useful to review your provider reference documentation here to determine what specific resources you need to create or the provider family group to look for.
+Review your provider reference documentation here to determine what specific resources you need to create or the provider family group to look for.

 ### Provider families

-The AWS, Azure, and GCP providers are segmented into distinct resource areas under provider *families*.
-For instance, the `provider-family-aws` handles the `ProviderConfig` for your deployments, but your individual resources are managed by sub-providers like `provider-aws-s3`.
+In the Marketplace segments the AWS, Azure, and GCP providers into distinct resource areas called **provider families**.
+For instance, the `provider-family-aws` handles the `ProviderConfig` for your deployments, but sub-providers like `provider-aws-s3` manages individual S3 resources.
 When you install a sub-provider, the root family provider is also installed automatically.

 ## Install a Provider

-Providers can be installed into your control plane project as a dependency or you can use Helm to deploy directly to an Upbound control plane.
+You can install providers into your control plane project as a dependency or you can use Helm to deploy directly to an Upbound control plane.

 ### `up` CLI